Stay at home, they said.

 But then.
 Don’t let your kids watch YouTube all day, they said.

 And keep your house clean, they said.
-Properly clean, especially clean.
+Properly clean, especially clean by a professional at PowerTech Power Washing.

 Log in for school stuff, create a fun, multi-coloured schedule, they said.